Togglebutton/TogglebuttonWildstar/DialogLib/Libs/DialogLibReadme.md

 ### strTemplate ###

-The name of the dialog style, choose form:
+The name of the dialog style, choose from:

 - **OneButton** - With one Blue button in the center
 - **TwoButton** - With a Green and a Red button